postmanlabs/pmquickstarts/site/pmguides/src/google-oauth-in-postman/google-oauth-in-postman.md

 ### What You’ll Learn
-- How to create and Setup a new project on GCP
+- How to create and set up a new project on GCP
 - How to Authorize Google APIs using OAuth 2.0 on Postman

 ### What You’ll Need